 From the And Vinyly homepage, “When the album that is life finally reaches the end, wouldn't it be nice to keep that record spinning for eternity?
 We offer you the chance to press your ashes in a vinyl recording your loved ones will cherish for generations.
 Record a personal message, your last will & testament, your own soundtrack or simply press your ashes to hear your pops & crackles for the minimal approach.”

 The British company offers several packages, starting with the basic package that comes with up to 30 discs with 24 minutes of total play time, 12 minutes on each side, for £3,000.
 At today’s exchange rate, that’s about $4,667.

 If you’re looking for something a bit more over the top, then you can purchase one of the many add-ons including music written and produced specifically for you (£500 per track and up), record distribution through vinyl stores around the world (undisclosed price) and the ultimate package, the FUNerals.

 Is cremation not in the cards for you?
-Don’t worry about it, And Vinyly will take cremated body parts.
-I am not joking.
+Don’t worry; And Vinyly will take cremated body parts.
+I'm not joking.
 If you prefer to be buried, you can cremate a body part and turn those remains into an album.
 Do you really need all 10 toes to be buried with you?
 Probably not.
 The team at And Vinyly has thought of everything!

-While this sounds a bit cheeky, it is a serious business and the website even features a disclaimer that reads, “Please note: Despite the sites light hearted tone, all of our services are carried out with the utmost respect & care.”
+While this sounds a bit cheeky, it's a serious business and the website even features a disclaimer that reads, “Please note: Despite the site's lighthearted tone, all of our services are carried out with the utmost respect & care.”